SharePoint/sp-dev-docs/docs/community/community.md

 ---
-title:  SharePoint Developer Community resources
+title:  SharePoint Developer Community (SharePoint PnP) resources
 description: The SharePoint Development Community (also known as the SharePoint PnP community) is an open-source initiative coordinated by SharePoint engineering. ms.date: 03/29/2018 ms.prod: sharepoint

 ---

-# SharePoint Developer Community - SharePoint PnP
+# SharePoint Developer Community (SharePoint PnP) resources

 The SharePoint Development Community (also known as the SharePoint PnP community) is an open-source initiative coordinated by SharePoint engineering.
 This community controls SharePoint development documentation, samples, reusable controls, and other relevant open-source initiatives related to SharePoint development.